Second cabinet of Donald Trump: Lori Chavez-DeRemer (2025–2026)

+Keith Sonderling (acting)

+Keith Sonderling, Deputy Secretary of Labor, became acting Secretary when Lori Chavez-DeRemer resigned on April 20, 2026.

 Secretary of Health and Human Services

 Although historically the nominee also holds meetings with the Health, Education, Labor, and Pensions Committee, officially a nomination for Secretary of Health and Human Services is reviewed during hearings held by the members of the United States Senate Committee on Finance, then presented to the full Senate for a vote.
 2024 independent presidential candidate Robert F. Kennedy Jr. from California was announced as Trump's nominee for the position on November 14, 2024.
 He was confirmed 52–48 by the Senate on February 13, 2025, and sworn in the same day.